ekloswick/side-scroller-project/trunk/README.txt

    qmake-qt4
    make

 The first three commands synthesize the necessary files for a QT executable application, including the Makefile.
 The 'make' command compiles the application, as with any C++ program.
+When compiling there will be warnings; these can be safely ignored as they are just from playing audio

 Typing ./side-scroller-project will run the application in a QT Window.